impie66/Kangaroo-Bot/README.md

 A: have you seen my [other](https://github.com/impie66/If-Bot) bot
 <br>
 <br>
-<b>You're Australian right? hahaha shrimp on the barbie.</b>
+<b>Q: You're Australian right? hahaha shrimp on the barbie.</b>
 <br>
-A: immediate restraing order
+A: Immediate restraing order
 <br>
 <br>